NTL Incorporated: Premium TV

 Premium TV was a subsidiary of NTL.
 It purchased stakes in Rangers F.C., Celtic F.C., Aston Villa F.C., Middlesbrough F.C., Newcastle United F.C. and Leicester City F.C.
 The investments included interest free loans to the clubs to act as their exclusive agent for the sale of media sponsorship, advertising and publishing rights across all media platforms, including ownership of the clubs live television and radio rights.

 Premium TV operated and fully funded Boro TV for Middlesbrough F.C. from February 1998.
 Boro TV Extra was added in August 2001, taking advantage of the relaxation in the TV rights regulations.
 Both channels were closed in July 2005 after NTL withdrew funding.

+In March 2000, news broke that NTL would spend more than £200 million ($316 million at the time) for a decade-long deal to own exclusive worldwide television and internet streaming rights to the events at the "Super 12" group of horseracing courses.
+This involved deals with BBC, Channel 4, and NTL's own Premium TV networks.

 On 14 June 2000, NTL won the rights to show 40 live Premier League matches on a pay-per-view basis for three years, beginning at the start of the 2001–02 season.
 NTL would pay approximately £109 million per annum for the rights.
 NTL pulled out of the deal on 18 October 2000, claiming that it was "unable to agree final terms".
 The failure to complete the deal, led to a lack of confidence in their proposed 2005 joint bid with ITV plc.

 On 19 June 2000, NTL entered into a joint venture with The Football League to set up an internet portal for all 72 clubs.
 Under the terms of the deal, NTL would pay rights fees of up to £65 million over five years, with all participating clubs sharing in the profits of the joint venture, with a variable term in the region of 20 years.
 Premium TV was eventually able to set up 78 football club websites after adding its partially owned clubs.
 The deal had with The Football League had to be renegotiated in September 2002 after NTL could no longer afford to pay its instalments.
 The League clubs would now receive £5m and an 80-per-cent share of all future revenue earned by the venture until the total amount reaches the original figure of £35m.